-UPMR continues to decline to accept any materials (Recycled or primary) from many potential suppliers that were sourcing from mines due to an ambiguity of discrete production lines.
+UPMR continues its practice of declining any materials (recycled or primary) that originates from suppliers that source both primary and secondary materials.
+This is done to prevent UPMR from potentially sourcing primary materials that could be commingled with secondary materials at the same facility due to any ambiguity in the production lines of the supplier.
 Other potential suppliers were not accepted due to our unfamiliarity with the country from which the supplier's materials originated.

-Over the period following our last audit, UPMR has submitted one SAR (Suspicious Activity Report) on one customer and four CTR Form 8300 (for three customers) as a matter of course.
+Over the period following our last audit, UPMR has not found it necessary to submit any SAR (Suspicious Activity Report) or CTR Form 8300 for this reporting period.